 .Template.sql file that combines the two.
 They latter two appear in Solution Explorer as children of the

-StoredProcedure.R (in this example) is where you'll write your R code.
-The default contents are as follows:
+StoredProcedure.R (in this example) is where you write R code.
+The default contents are:

 # @InputDataSet: input data frame, result of SQL query execution # @OutputDataSet: data frame to pass back to SQL # Test code # library(RODBC) # channel <- odbcDriverConnect(dbConnection) # InputDataSet <- sqlQuery(channel, ) # odbcClose(channel) OutputDataSet <- InputDataSet